Beto O'Rourke raises $6.1 million on first day, topping Sanders and all other rivals

 O'Rourke's campaign did say he had collected money from every state and territory in the union before noon on the day he declared his candidacy.

-The Texan built a massive email fundraising list during his failed campaign against Cruz and some allies wondered if donors would be as eager to support his presidential campaign as they were to try to oust the Texas GOP senator.
+O'Rourke built a massive email fundraising list during his failed campaign against Cruz and some allies wondered if donors would be as eager to support his presidential campaign as they were to back his bid to oust Cruz.

 O'Rourke is on his inaugural campaign trip, visiting Michigan, Wisconsin, Ohio and Pennsylvania this week after a three-day weekend swing through Iowa.